kmlv/exchange_server_withLLM/README.md

 ```
 **Note**: You must manually check if the React frontend fetches from the correct client's Flask port

-# Run Method \# 3: Run locally with clients in development mode
+# Development Run Method \# 2: Run locally with clients in development mode
 This option is a recommended way to test/debug the `client.py`.
 This does not run client's Flask endpoint or the React frontend; it only
 establishes a simple client-exchange interaction. `run_market_client.py` has an argument '--mode' or '-m' that's used to specify the mode to run a client.
 Using the term 'dev' will run a client in development mode.
 For more information on client configuration arguments visit: `run_market_client.py`.